 Report all bear incidents and encounters to a ranger.
 Park rangers and biologists need this information to document bear behavior for research and management purposes.

-- Do not approach or follow wildlife.
-Maintain a minimum 25 yards distance from all other animals, dens, and nests.
+Do not approach or follow wildlife.
+Maintain a minimum 25 yards (25 meters) distance from all other animals, dens, and nests.

-- If your presence alters an animal’s behavior, you are too close.
+If your presence alters an animal’s behavior, this is a sign that you are too close.

 Frequently Asked Questions About Bears